tikkel/xdigger/README.md

 # XDigger is a game for XWindows.
 You are a little (digger-)man and have to collect diamonds.

+Digger was originally developed for the KC 85/3 and KC 85/4.
+The program code was by Alexander Lang, the graphics were by Martin Guth, the titlegraphic by Stefan Dahlke.
+The levels were developed by Thomas Carstens, Andrea Ernert, Martin Guth, Alexander Lang and Heiko Schade.
 -------------------------------------------------------------------------------

 e.g. on Ubuntu - Install the following dependencies: